shuoYan97/LMR-Bench/README.md

 ```

 EVAL_OUTPUT_DIR: Path to store OpenHands Agent's generation logs
 CACHE_PATH: Path to store OpenHands Agent's detailed events and other cache.
-It can be same as eval_output_dir
+It can be same as EVAL_OUTPUT_DIR
 DEST_PATH: Path to store the repositories after OpenHands Agent's revision.

 ##### Example